-You might think a rat is rat is a rat but that is simply not the case.
-The Norway rat and the roof rat are two types of rats that often invade structures in search of food, water and shelter.
+You might think a rat is a rat is a rat, but that is simply not the case.
+The Norway rat and the roof rat are two types of rats that often invade structures in search of food, water, and shelter.
 Though they are both rat species, there are some subtle physical differences and habitat preferences that help to tell them apart.

-Norway Rat-Norway rats are the larger and tend to live in more urban areas.
-They are not strong climbers so they prefer to live on bottom floors and in basements.
+Norway Rat - Norway rats are the larger species and tend to live in more urban areas.
+They are not strong climbers so they prefer to live on the bottom floors and in basements.
 Norway rats are brownish-gray in color and including their tail are about 10-12 inches in length.
 The Norway rat’s tail is shorter than its body.